WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_49.md

 the field and the cave that is in it were bought from the Hittites."

 ###### 33
-When Jacob finished commanding his sons, he drew up his feet into the bed and breathed his last and was gathered to his people. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+When Jacob finished commanding his sons, he drew up his feet into the bed and breathed his last and was gathered to his people.

 ***